Welcome back, Rush Limbaugh, the cutting edge of societal evolution.

 I don't know.

-My point is that seasoned citizens today are more likely to have had their presidential experiences be with people like Nixon and Reagan and uh Bush and so forth, not FDR.
+My point is that seasoned citizens today are more likely to have had their presidential experiences be with people like Nixon and Reagan and Bush and so forth, not FDR.

-So they the whole the whole effort that the Democrats make of trying to tell senior citizens that the Republicans want to kick you out of your house and take your money away from you.
+So the whole effort that the Democrats make of trying to tell senior citizens that the Republicans want to kick you out of your house and take your money away from you, they've been saying it for so many years and it's never happened.

 I don't think the audience is there for it anymore.